cloud8421/today/README.md

 ## Development

-T is written in Haskell and requires [stack](https://www.haskellstack.org).
+Today is written in Haskell and requires [stack](https://www.haskellstack.org).

 It supports all standard `stack` commands, e.g. `test`, `run`, `build` or `install`.